FAQ - National Identification Code (CIN) for Italian Properties

 My building already has fire extinguishers.
 Do I need them in my property too?

 Yes, each individual property must meet the safety requirements independently, even if the building itself is already compliant.
+Fire extinguishers and other safety devices must be installed within your specific rental unit or property.

 Where can I find more details about safety device requirements?